Which Bible Version Is Best?

 language.
 However, early Christian writings were written entirely in Greek, the

 universal language of the Roman Empire at that time.
-The early church leaders gradually
+The books of the New

 assembled these writings into what is now known as the New Testament.
 They included